Donate to MS5000 Riders HERE

 Join Longhaulpaul as he attempts to make a difference in the lives of MS patients who face challenges on a daily basis as a patient advocate.
 Paul is also fighting for a cure so that he and others might someday go to bed without fear they may wake to find their ability to ride a motorcycle, drive a car, work, or even walk has been cruelly taken away.

 The MS5000 can be run during your regular commute, daily rides, weekend trips, or during other long distance rides or events.
 Any documented miles ridden by the rider during these dates will count.
 As long as each is documented appropriately, the mileage could be from multiple bikes.
-Each bike would have to have it’s own fuel log and receipts.
+Each bike would have to have it’s own fuel receipts.
 Mileage starts at the first fuel receipt for additional bikes.
 Any brand of motorcycle, scooter, or trike is welcome.

 “Ride Harder or Raise Smarter”